 GGKP organizes its research programme around expert working groups.
 Each working group is made up of individual experts from the GGKP partner organizations, the GGKP Advisory Committee, and outside experts.

 Given the critical role that natural capital stocks and ecosystem services play in maintaining biodiversity and enabling green economic growth, mainstreaming natural capital in national development planning will be key to achieving the Sustainable Development Goals by 2030.
-The Expert Working Group on Natural Capital and Green Growth explores state-of-the-art methods, models, data and tools for mainstreaming natural capital in national green growth policies and practices.
-The working group leverages global momentum for green growth in order to better value, protect and enhance natural capital in national economic planning.
+The GGKP Natural Capital Expert Working Group explores state-of-the-art methods, models, data and tools for mainstreaming natural capital in national green growth policies and practices.
+The Group leverages global momentum for green growth in order to better value, protect and enhance natural capital in national economic decision making.

 While important progress has been made in measuring green growth opportunities, knowledge gaps remain.
 Ultimately, the Metrics and Indicators Working Group aims to fill these gaps in order to catalyse new research for policy change by examining existing data and methodologies for quantifying green growth opportunities.